Accessing workspace files and folders from your cloud environment

 Introduction

-Workspace buckets and referenced folder resources automatically mount onto newly created Cloud Environments.
+Workspace buckets and referenced folder resources automatically mount onto newly created cloud environments.
 The mounted resources include controlled Cloud Storage buckets, referenced Cloud Storage buckets where the user has at least READ permissions, and referenced Cloud Storage objects that reference a folder inside a Cloud Storage bucket.
 (You can read more about workspace resources here.)
 This feature uses Cloud Storage FUSE.

-Bucket Automounting
+Bucket automounting

 Bucket resources mount into the $HOME/workspace/ directory in a cloud environment, and include any parent workspace folders of the resource in the workspace resource tree.
 Non-bucket resources (such as BigQuery datasets) and workspace folders without any bucket resources inside them will be excluded.